 What are multifocal contact lenses?

-Multifocal contact lenses, sometimes known as ‘progressive contact lenses’ or va, blend together two or more prescriptions to allow your eyes the ability to focus on objects at all distances.
+Multifocal contact lenses, also known as ‘varifocal contact lenses’ or ‘progressive contact lenses’, blend together two or more prescriptions to allow your eyes the ability to focus on objects at all distances.

 Multifocal contact lenses have been designed to correct the visual issue of presbyopia.